semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 ### Create your Jenkinsfile

-To start the process, create your initial `Jenkinsfile` in the root of the repo where you're setting up Semgrep.
+To start the process, create your initial `Jenkinsfile` in the root of the repository where you're setting up Semgrep.
 This code snippet uses Jenkins declarative syntax and runs Semgrep in Docker.

 ```bash
 pipeline {